StaneCobalt/Manabu/README.md

 ## Features

+### Charts
+- Charts for both Hiragana and Katakana are available for studying

 ### Flash Cards
-- Can be Hiragana, Katakana, or a mixture of both
+- Can select Hiragana, Katakana, or a mixture of both
 - Select 5, 10, 20, or all cards
-- Click on the "Show Answer" to reveal the english pronunciation
+- Click on the "Show Answer" to reveal the English pronunciation

 ### Virtual Keyboard
-- Includes a romaji toggle
+- Includes a Romaji toggle
 - Shift button can be used to select Dakuten and Handakuten
 - Can redirect the typed text into Google Translate for your convenience
-- A typing feature that maps your english keyboard to japanese currently works with limited functionality (only alphabet keys work)
+- A typing feature that maps your English keyboard to Japanese currently works with limited functionality (only alphabet keys work)